lhbikos/ReC_MultivModel/docs/05-SimpleMed.md

 **Results**

 A simple mediation model examined the degree to which cultural mistrust mediated the effect of racial microaggressions on psychological well-being.
 Using the *lavaan* package (v 0.6-16) in R, coefficients for the each path, the indirect effect, and total effects were calculated.
 Additionally, the effect of covariate, anxiety, was mapped onto both the mediator and dependent variable.
 The model accounted for 36% of the variance in cultural mistrust and 35% of the variance in well-being.
-Supporting the notion of a mediated model, there was a statistically significant indirect effect $(B = -.220, SE = 0.075, p = 0.004, 95CI[-0.383,-0.090])$ in combination with a  non-significant direct effect $(B = -0.219, p = 0.126)$ and a statistically significant $(B = -0.440, p < 0.001)$.
+Supporting the notion of a mediated model, there was a statistically significant indirect effect $(B = -.220, SE = 0.076, p = 0.004, 95CI[-0.385,-0.085])$ in combination with a non-significant direct effect $(B = -0.219, p = 0.140)$ and a statistically significant total effect$(B = -0.440, p < 0.001)$.

 ## STAY TUNED